-The part-time temporary Communications Assistant will work closely with the Senior Communications Manager and the Communications Associate and serve as an integral member of the Communications team supporting press efforts around special exhibitions, including Andy Warhol—From A to B and Back Again and the 2019 Whitney Biennial.
-Key duties include servicing media, assisting with film and photography shoots, helping to manage the press database, providing support at press previews and other press events, and tracking media coverage.
-The Communications Assistant also provides administrative support as assigned.
+The Communications Assistant will work closely with the Senior Communications Manager and the Communications Associate and serve as integral member of the Communications team, providing crucial administrative support and supporting press efforts around special exhibitions, education programs, and institutional initiatives.
+Key duties include servicing media, assisting with film and photography shoots, helping to manage the press database, providing support at press previews and other press events, tracking media coverage, and additional duties as assigned.

-B.A. (art history or communications preferred); at least one to two years’ experience working in museum or arts communications; excellent oral and written communication skills; ability to work independently and handle challenging situations; MS Office essential and Raiser’s Edge familiarity a plus.
+Requirements: B.A. (arts, marketing or communications degree preferred); at least one to two years of experience working in arts or non-profit communications; excellent oral and written communication skills; knowledge of or interest in contemporary American art; ability to work independently and handle challenging situations; MS Office essential and Raiser’s Edge familiarity a plus.

 About the Whitney